SAVI-Conference/SAVI-Conference.github.io/content/en/2026/program.md

 ### Getting there
 You can join (one of) your favourite organiser(s) going by your favourite means of transport.

-1) Join Rianne by foot: 7 kilometers, we leave at 13.45 at the main entrance of the UPark hotel.
+1) Join Rianne on foot: 7 kilometers, we leave at 13.45 at the main entrance of the UPark hotel.
 2) TBK by bus or train.

 ## Information from the organizers during the conference